asis4911/asis4911/README.md

 - 🔭 I'm currently working in Infosys as a Data Scientist.
 - 🌱 I'm currently enhancing my knowledge from Udemy, Coursera and Kaggle.
-- 💻 I'm looking for a Job in Machine Learning domain.
+- 💻 I'm looking for a Job in Data Science domain.
 - 🤝🏻 I'm open for collaborations in Data Science and Machine Learning domains.
-- 🎯 Goal (2021): Contribute openly to Data Science and Machine Learning community..
+- 🎯 Goal (2023): Contribute openly to Data Science and Machine Learning community..
-- ⚡ I have my 7 android app live on google play.
+- ⚡ I have my 14 android app live on google play.

 ### Connect me On